uwstout-cs458-s22/advisor001-api/docs/program_course_post.md

   `200`

   **Content:**
-  Returns the course that was successfully created.
+  Returns the program that was successfully created.

 - **Error Response:**

   **Code:**
-  `400 Missing Course Parameters`
+  `400 Missing Program Parameters`

   If any parameters are missing.